 Witch hazel for acne.

 Studies have shown that witch hazel is a worthwhile treatment to try if you suffer from acne.
 This is likely due to its astringent properties—from its high tannin content—which helps people with oily skin.
-Its anti-inflammatory properties also likely play an important role in its ability to quell redness and inflammation caused by acne.
+Its anti-inflammatory properties8 also likely play an important role in its ability to quell redness and inflammation caused by acne.

 Witch hazel to fight damage from sun exposure.

 No matter how hard you try to apply sunscreen and stay in the shade, it's easy to come home from a day outside a little bit burnt.
-In one study, aftersun lotion with 10 percent witch hazel distillate was used on 30 volunteers who experienced sun-induced reddening of the skin.
+In one study, aftersun lotion with 10 percent witch hazel distillate was used on 30 volunteers9 who experienced sun-induced reddening of the skin.
 After two days of application, redness was reduced up to 27 percent in the patients who received witch hazel compared to the patients who received witch-hazel-free lotions, who saw only an 11 to 15 percent reduction in redness.
 I'll definitely be giving this one a try!